bovigo/callmap/README.md

-    When instantiated with `NewInstance::stub()` and for abstract methods the default return value is `null`, except the return type declaration specifies the class itself and is not optional, or the `@return` type hint in the doc comment specifies `$this` or `self`, the short class name or the fully qualified class name of the class or of a parent class or any interface the class implements.
+    When instantiated with `NewInstance::stub()` and for abstract methods the default return value is `null`, except the return type declaration specifies the class itself and is not optional, or the `@return` type hint in the doc comment specifies `$this`, `self` or `static` (the latter since release 6.2), the short class name or the fully qualified class name of the class or of a parent class or any interface the class implements.
 Exception to this: if the return type is `\Traversable` and the class implements this interface return value will be `null`.

 ### Specify a series of return values